Best and worst QBs of Week 2: Allen, Darnold disastrous in losses

 Total QBR: 14.9

 Well, it was better than Nathan Peterman.
-But nonetheless, Allen -- the polarizing quarterback that the Bills selected in the first round of the NFL draft -- had a rough go in his first NFL start against the Chargers.
+But nonetheless, Allen -- the polarizing quarterback the Bills selected in the first round of the NFL draft -- had a rough go in his first NFL start against the Chargers.

 The former Wyoming quarterback's two picks represented two separate problems.
 On the first, he was under pressure and appeared destined to be sacked before attempting a speculative pass that was promptly picked.
 Maybe more worrying, he had a clean pocket on the second one and just made a poor throw that was quite easily intercepted.